On the Total Curvature and Betti Numbers of Complex Projective Manifolds: Total Curvature and the Betti Numbers of Complex Projective Manifolds

 $\widetilde{h} { (} \widetilde{U}, \lbrack \widetilde{E}_{i}, \widetilde{E}_{0} \rbrack { )}$ is zero because $\widetilde{U}$ is normal and $\lbrack \widetilde{E}_{i}, \widetilde{E}_{0} \rbrack$ is tangent to $\widetilde{M}$, so this leaves us with $\widetilde{h} { (} \widetilde{U}, \nabla^{S^{2N+1}}_{\widetilde{E_{i}}}\widetilde{E_{0}} { )}$.
 This is equal to $\widetilde{h} { (} A_{\widetilde{u}}(\widetilde{e}_{i}), \widetilde{E}_{0} { )}$.
 Because $\widetilde{e}_{i}$ is a principal vector for $A_{\widetilde{u}}$, as we showed above, this is equal to $\widetilde{h} { (} \kappa_{i} \widetilde{e}_{i}, \widetilde{E}_{0} { )} = \kappa_{i} \widetilde{h}(\widetilde{e}_{i}, \widetilde{E}_{0}) = 0$.
 This establishes that $\widetilde{h} { (} \nabla_{\widetilde{E}_{0}}^{S^{2N+1}} \widetilde{U}, \widetilde{E}_{i} { )} = 0$ and completes the proof that the Hopf fibres are principal directions for $\widetilde{M}$ in $S^{2N+1}$, with principal curvature zero.

 \end{proof}

-The proof of Proposition \ref{tcsame} also uses the following result, which gives a simpler expression for $\mathcal{T}_{\C P^{N}}(M)$ and is important in some of our later results.
+The proof of Proposition \ref{tcsame} also uses the following well-known fact, which gives a simpler expression for $\mathcal{T}_{\C P^{N}}(M)$ and is important in some of our later results:

 \begin{proposition} Let $M$ be a complex submanifold of a K\"ahler manifold $P$.
 Suppose $\vec{u}$ is a unit normal vector to $M$ at $p$ and $e$ is an principal vector for the second fundamental form $A_{\vec{u}}$, with principal curvature $\kappa$.
-Let $J$ denote the complex structure. \\
+Let $J$ denote the complex structure.
+Then $J(e)$ is also a principal vector for $A_{\vec{u}}$, with principal curvature $-\kappa$.